Fairfood/connect-infra/README.md

 - Displays a success message at the end of execution.

-### Configure System
-Now that the initial setup is complete, continue configuring your system:

-- Add **Companies**, **Products**, **Users**, and more
-- Follow the detailed guide in the documentation:

-### Next steps
+### Next Steps
 Right now you have the server up and running.
 You need to connect your server with the collect app.
 Before doing that, you need to do some configs.

+- Add **Companies**, **Products**, **Users**, and more
+- Follow the detailed guide in the documentation:

-You can use the django admin interface to do that.
-Follow this guide to 👉 [Continue Setup](configure-system)
+👉 [Continue Setup](configure-system)

 ## Troubleshoot and Update